 $500K-2M ARR: Add net revenue retention, CAC payback, gross margin, Rule of 40

-$2M-10M ARR: Add cohort retention curves, sales efficiency metrics, LTV by segment, detailed unit economics by acquisition channel
+$2M-10M ARR: Add SaaS cohort retention metrics and analysis, sales efficiency metrics, LTV by segment, detailed unit economics by acquisition channel

 Each stage builds on the previous.
 Don’t skip steps.
 We see companies at $5M ARR that don’t have proper cohort analysis because they never built the systems when they were smaller.
 Retrofitting is painful.